 This isn’t just your everyday, run-of-the-mill, seasonally inappropriate squash soup.
 No, ma’am.
-This Smoky Grilled Kabocha Squash Soup with Chickpeas has some next level depth of flavor going on.
+This Smoky Squash and Chickpea Soup with Chickpeas has some next level depth of flavor going on.
 First it’s a bit smoky, then a bit sweet, but completely savory, with a hint of spicy.
 It’s got it all!

 Cooking with vegetables requires some attention to seasonality.
 It’s not that we can’t get pretty much any type of product at any time of year anymore, but in terms of flavor, quality, and price, it helps to know what’s growing when.